maciejmarchel12/dominikkawka.github.io/README.md

  Learned how to use the commands pwd + ls + cd + mkdir How to commit stuff to github
- Git add README > git commit -m "first commit" > git push
+ Git add README > git commit -m "first commit" > git push Windows isn't good for coding/programming
+ Linux and mac is the way to go